Reviews You Can Rely On

 Upper Comfort

-The upper of the Vomero is very comfortable, bordering on plush.
-It's breathable, although it does run a little warm on hot days.
-Soft touch materials around the ankle and heel feel great, and the upper materials overall feel premium.
+The Vomero's upper is very comfortable, bordering on plush.
+It's breathable, but it does run a little warm on hot days.
+Soft touch materials around the ankle and heel feel great, and the upper materials feel premium.
 The tongue is extremely cushioned.
 One large drawback of the thick upper materials is water retention.
-I found that on rainy or wet runs, these shoes soaked up water more than a lighter, more breathable upper.
+On rainy or wet runs, these shoes soaked up water more than the options with a lighter, more breathable upper.
+We didn't experience any rubbing, sliding, or hotspots.
+Some runners might find the toe box a little loose, although we had no issues lacing it more snugly.

 Credit: Nathaniel Bailey